TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 ## Diving In

 Let's start with a simple example; validating a user account.
-There are some core data points we want to ensure, so a model designating these is a good starting point:
+There are some core data points we want to ensure, using Obey's `model` method to create a model object is how we start:

 {% highlight javascript %}
 import obey from 'obey'